Phazorknight/Cogito/COGITO/Readme.md

   - Reload amount: How much one item adds to the charge of the target item.
 For Bullets this is typically 1.
 But for example a Battery should probably add a higher amount to the charge of the Flashlight.

-### Cogito_Pickup.gd
+### PickupComponent
-Use this script to create items that are added to the players inventory.
+Use this component to create items that are added to the players inventory.
-I usually create this _before_ I create the item resource, but it doesn't matter, aso long as the references are set.
+I usually create this _before_ I create the item resource, but it doesn't matter, as long as the references are set.

 The basic idea is this:
 Pick up = this is how the item exists in the 3D world.
 Item = this is how it exists within the inventory system.

-The two reference each other: Pick Up scene <-> Inventory Item resource **Note: Make sure that the Slot Data resource on your pick_up is set to "Local to Scene ON", especially on stackable items.
+The two reference each other: Packed Scene <-> Inventory Item resource **Note: Make sure that the Slot Data resource on your pick up is set to "Local to Scene ON", especially on stackable items.
 If not, instances of this item will share the same slot resource, causing wrongly calculated item quantities.**